 Crisis.
 Quarter-life crisis.
 Did you know about it?

-As we grow up, I think most of us barely manage to get by a day when we don’t look back and feel that we are probably in caught up in a middle of a thunderstorm.
+As we grow up, I think most of us barely manage to get by a day when we don’t look back and feel that we are probably caught up in the middle of a thunderstorm.
 The very day we grow up enough to start thinking, we realize that everything that is supposed to be ‘life’ is not quite right.

 It has been found that young adults, people in their 20s have been suffering from acute depression today more than ever.
 There is a new kid on the mental-health welfare block: The Quarter Life Crisis.

 Every case, every situation, every individual is unique.
 But thematically they corroborate the same disappointment with an intense peculiarity: Now that they have grown up, what’s next?
 Every issue seems magnified, every situation a rat race.